b4tp3n9uin/GBC-T163-Game-Production/README.md

 |               |               | Ihsan.T  |Chris.L      |Gavin.V          |

 ### Work Assign
-Matt- Barricades, Bullet timeing.
+Matt- Barricades, Bullet timeing, Sound track.

 Teddy- Boss, Items, Player Death.

 Chris- FSM (Menu State, Pause State, Game Over State)

-Ryan- Sounds Manager
+Ryan- Art

 ### Game Concept
 The initial concept in Ghost Invaders is to combine 2 classic arcade games (“Space Invaders” and “Pacman”) into one game,.
 The game design is like Space Invaders, with the characters and settings from Pacman, and the characters move in a vertical direction, unlike Space Invaders where the characters move horizontally.
 The character that you control is Rambo Pacman where you have a rifle and you have to shoot down all 50 ghosts.
 During the boss battles, the boss has 4 special attacks that can kill you, so it will be more difficult than the regular levels.